-This course in Astronomy takes an in-depth look at the Universe outside our solar system.
-Students will be introduced to the use of telescopes and satellites as a tool of research in Astronomy.
+Astronomy I is a general survey course first introducing the students to the night sky, its many constellations, brighter stars and motions.
+The historical development of astronomical thought and our place in the Universe is the second major topic of study.
+The course concludes with a study of the moon, lunar exploration, planets, and other bodies in our solar system.
+The manned and unmanned exploration of the planets will also be discussed.
+Students willalos be introduced to the use of telescopes and satellites as a tool of research in Astronomy.
 Because our knowledge of the Universe depends on gathering various forms electromagnetic waves an understanding of the properties of light will be investigated.
 The majority of the course will explore the origin, formation and evolution of stars.
 Lab work in this course will make extensive use of computer software and the Internet.